 Advances in fax technology have also made it easy to "broadcast" a faxed press release to many recipients without faxing each one individually or spending the money to pay for all the long-distance phone calls.
 This is accomplished by desktop fax, a technology that enables users to send and receive faxes from their e-mail accounts.
 For a company to use desktop fax, it has either to buy special fax servers or subscribe to a third-party hosting service.

 Like regular e-mail, it's possible to send desktop faxes to many recipients at once.
 Simply add all of the fax numbers as separate e-mail addresses.

 Web-based fax broadcasting services work similar to desktop fax but with a few extra features.
 Using a Web interface, you can schedule press releases to release on a certain day and time and even include a preset number of redials.
 Web-based fax broadcasting services also allow you to upload contact lists from spreadsheets or existing e-mail groups.
 Some also include reporting services to see which faxes went through.

-For lots more information about press releases and related topics, check out the links on the next page.
+For lots more information about press releases and related topics, check out the links below.